af-fess/af-cordova-ionic-demo/README.md

    -  Xcode `8`

-Build
+How to build
 ---------

  1. install globally ionic and cordova:
 `npm install -g cordova ionic`    (may require sudo)
  2. install dependances (for ionic):
     `npm install`
  3. `cd to af-cordova-ionic-demo`
  4. add android to platforms list: